Royal Footprints: Exploring Sites with a Regal Heritage

 Why visit: A royal fortress with a commanding view of the Scottish capital

-Perched atop an ancient volcanic rock, Edinburgh Castle dominates the skyline of the city’s Old Town.
-Once a royal residence and stronghold, it’s where Mary, Queen of Scots gave birth to James VI—who would later unite the crowns of Scotland and England.
-Tour the Great Hall, the Honours of Scotland (Scottish Crown Jewels), and St Margaret’s Chapel, the oldest surviving building in Edinburgh.
+Perched atop an ancient volcanic rock, Edinburgh Castle commands sweeping views over the city.
+It was once the residence of Scottish monarchs and the birthplace of James VI, who later united the crowns of Scotland and England.
+Explore the Great Hall, the Honours of Scotland, and St Margaret’s Chapel – the city’s oldest surviving building.

 Best paired with: A stroll along the Royal Mile, ending at Holyrood Palace